Docs

 Short evidence snippets help teams understand where and why a finding was raised.

 The goal is to preserve remediation context while minimizing unnecessary retention of code content.
+A snippet should be just enough to explain the finding, not a broad reproduction of surrounding source files.

 Frequently Asked Questions